Ivana505/art-of-chocolate/README.md

 ### Form Validation

-- Shipping form and Contact Us form require all input data, they restrict Users to proceed if any of the fields are empty.
+- Shipping form, Newsletter Mailchimp form and Contact Us form require all input data, they restrict Users to proceed if any of the fields are empty.

 ### Env.py file